brokaw/brokaw.github.com/_posts/2012-10-10-not-all-that-is-asynchronous-is-fast.markdown

 });
 {% endhighlight %}

-By using self.count on the main thread, I lose all the benefits of GCD because caller has to wait for the queue to empty for that call to return.
+By using self.count on the main thread, I call that synchronous accesser and lose all the benefits of GCD because caller has to wait for the queue to empty for that call to return.
 That method can't proceed past the first line until the dispatch queue finishes all pending requests.
 That makes the following dispatch_async calls far less effective.
 Once those are called, the queue is guaranteed to be empty.

-The fix is as simple as moving the entire method into the queue.
+The fix is as simple as moving the entire method body into the queue.

 {% highlight objc %}
 - (void)addObject:(id<NSObject>)object {